vippsas/vipps-developers/faqs/services.md

 * An appointed contact person with a Norwegian phone number and Norwegian identity number (i.e., "fødselsnummer" or "D-nummer", 11 digits).

-If a foreign company is registered in [Brønnøysundregistrene](https://www.brreg.no/), it has a contact person with a Norwegian identity number.
+If a foreign business is registered in [Brønnøysundregistrene](https://www.brreg.no/), it has a contact person with a Norwegian identity number.

-If a foreign company has not yet been formally established, Vipps MobilePay can manually send the agreement for digital signing with Danish NemID, Swedish BankID, etc. When this is required, please contact [customer service](https://vipps.no/kontakt-oss/) or, for partners, please contact your partner manager.
+If a foreign business has not yet been formally established, Vipps MobilePay can manually send the agreement for digital signing with Danish NemID, Swedish BankID, etc. When this is required, please contact [customer service](https://vipps.no/kontakt-oss/) or, for partners, please contact your partner manager.

-If the above is impossible, the company can use Vipps through a [Payment Service Provider (PSP)](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/#kom-i-gang-med-vipps-pa-nett-category-2).
+If the above is impossible, the business can use Vipps MobilePay through a [Payment Service Provider (PSP)](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/#kom-i-gang-med-vipps-pa-nett-category-2).

 ## How to apply